adeelahmed2005goolecompk-cmyk/Python-Notes-From-Bsics-to-advance/README.md

 *These trackbars help select which color to detect.*

-# Step 3 — Threshold Trackbar.
+# Step 3 — Threshold Trackbar:

 cv2.createTrackbar("Thresh", ...)